Agriculture, Environment, and Biodiversity (AEB) Division

-Established in December 2017 within the MUSE Foundation, it was designated as an intermediary body of the University of Montpellier when the university was established as an experimental public institution in 2022.
+Established in December 2017 within the MUSE Foundation, it was designated as an intermediary body of the University of Montpellier when the university was created as an experimental public institution in 2022.

-It serves as a hub for fostering synergy among research structures and scientific collaboration to develop joint initiatives among I-Site members.
+It serves as a hub for fostering synergy among research organizations and scientific collaboration to develop joint initiatives among I-Site members.

-This cluster brings together more than 3,000 permanent staff members from various research organizations such as BRGM, CIRAD, CNRS, IFREMER, INRAE, and IRD, as well as higher education institutions such as the University of Montpellier, Institut Agro / Montpellier SupAgro, and CIHEAM-IAMM.
-It supports approximately 600 ongoing doctoral theses each year.
+This cluster brings together more than 3,000 permanent staff members from various research organizations—such as BRGM, CIRAD, CNRS, IFREMER, INRAE, and IRD—as well as higher education institutions such as the University of Montpellier, Institut Agro / Montpellier SupAgro, and CIHEAM-IAMM.
+Each year, approximately 600 doctoral dissertations are in progress.

 Director of the Agriculture, Environment, and Biodiversity Division: Daniel Barthélémy